Rocket-CDS/RocketCDS/dev/database/xmlindex.md

 **genxml/ref**: This is the database joined table name that will be used in code and by any SPROC call.
 **genxml/xpath**: This is the xpath of the data field.
 It identifies what data should be put into the index.
-**genxml/typecode**: The interface Entity TypeCode, this is the main data source record.
+**genxml/typecode**: The interface Entity TypeCode of the data source record.
-**genxml/systemkey**: The is the system or plugin systemkey, it is used to identify when a index should be build, during record update.
+**genxml/systemkey**: The is the system or plugin systemkey, it is used to identify when a index should be build.

 ## How the definition is used
 On installation the "system.rules" file is moved to the "plugin" folder of the parent system.
 Each plugin will have a sub-folder.

 The definition in the "system.rules" file is read from the plugin sub-folder on application start.
 The index is then added to the database, by creating the "SYSTEMLINK%" records previously mentioned.

-**For the indexes to be created the reindex method must be called on the record update**
+**For the indexes to be created the RebuildIndex method must be called on the record update**
 Example:
 ```
         public int Update()